AriaFallah/blog/hugo/content/post/why-use-flow.md

 }
 ```

+This code will throw an error at line 8 when you compile your code because you cannot add
+a `String` type to an `int` type.

 Note that:

 * The error is caught at compile-time instead of at run-time, which means you can't even run the